Personalised Periodontal Regeneration at Dazzle Dental: Why Defect Type Determines Treatment Protocol

 Treatment by Defect Type

-Intrabony (vertical) defects: These occur adjacent to the root surface and extend down into the bone.
-They are the best candidates for GTR regeneration.
+Intrabony (vertical) defects: These are the best candidates for GTR regeneration.
 The treatment protocol is GTR with a resorbable collagen membrane, bone graft (xenograft + PRF at Dazzle), and root conditioning before membrane placement.
-Defect depth, wall number, and root anatomy (concavities, proximity to furcation) determine the specific surgical approach.
+For the membrane selection criteria and clinical evidence, see our detailed GTR membrane guide.

 Furcation defects: Bone loss between the roots of multi-rooted teeth.
-Class I furcations (early involvement) respond well to non-surgical treatment alone.
-Class II furcations (partial bone loss through the furcation) are treated with GTR or tunnelling procedures depending on the tooth and the furcation anatomy.
-Class III furcations (complete through-and-through involvement) have very poor regenerative potential; these teeth are either maintained with modified home hygiene or, in advanced cases, considered for extraction and replacement.
-The specific Class II vs Class III determination requires direct surgical exploration or CBCT — probing alone is unreliable.
+Class I furcations respond well to non-surgical treatment alone.
+Class II furcations are treated with GTR or tunnelling procedures depending on the tooth and the furcation anatomy.
+Class III furcations have very poor regenerative potential; these teeth are either maintained with modified home hygiene or, in advanced cases, considered for extraction and replacement.
+The specific Class II vs Class III determination requires direct surgical exploration or CBCT.

 Systemic and Lifestyle Factors That Modify the Plan